Care Home Furniture

 We use an anti-microbial polish called Medicote on all our furniture.
 This resists the spread of infection in a care home environment.

 Our polishing system meets severe contract standard as defined by BS6250, making the polish highly resistant to chipping.
 This is an important factor in the furniture looking good over time, particularly where a dark stain has been used and any chipping reveals the lighter wood underneath.

 We supply most care home chairs at a seat height of 460mm, but 410 and 510mm seat heights are available on most chairs.
 A chair that is too low for a resident will be difficult to get out of, while one that is too high will be difficult to get into and uncomfortable to sit in.
 It's often a good idea to buy chairs with a range of seat heights and upholster them in different fabrics so that the residents and staff have a simple visual clue as to which chair to go to for the correct seat height for them.

 The other critical factor in the comfort of nursing home chairs is the arrangement of the back.
 Ideally the seat depth should be short enough for the resident to sit up against the back of the seat without extra cushions.
 Lumbar support helps produce a good, comfortable sitting position and is available either as standard or an optional extra in all our chairs.
 Ask our sales office for further information.

 The rake of the back is also important.
 A rake that is too inclined makes it difficult to get out of the chair.
-A rake that is too steep makes the nursing home chair uncomfortable.
+A rake that is too steep makes the care home chair uncomfortable.
 All our chairs are designed with this in mind to combine comfort with accessibility.